-Explores the roots of Russia (Kiev, Christianity, the Mongol occupation, Ivan the Terrible, the Times of Troubles), then surveys Russian history from Peter the Great to the present.
+Students examine the roots of Russia (Kiev, Christianity, the Mongol occupation, Ivan the Terrible, the Times of Troubles) and survey Russian history from Peter the Great to the present.

 HIST 3366.
 Modern European Military Hist.
 3 Hours.

-This course examines European military history and its links to political, social, and cultural changes from 1600 to the present day.
-While emphasis is placed on major wars in Europe, attention is also given to European military conflicts in the Middle East and North Africa, especially the wars of decolonization.
+Students examine European military history and its links to political, social, and cultural changes from 1600 to the present day.
+Topics may include major wars in Europe, European military conflicts in the Middle East and North Africa, and the wars of decolonization.

 HIST 3367.
 Eur-Age Absoltsm/Rev:1648-1815.
 3 Hours.

-Europe in the Age of Absolutism and Revolution.
-A study of significant issues in European history from 1648 to 1815.
-The course focuses on developments in political theory, natural science and economics as well as the tensions in the old social order which helped instigate the French Revolution.
+Students examine significant issues in European history from 1648 to 1815.
+Topics may include developments in political theory, natural science and economics as well as the tensions in the old social order, which helped instigate the French Revolution.